-You can add optional cover to some of the benefits in this policy for unexpected events related to cruises.
+You can add optional cover to some of the benefits in this policy for unexpected events that happen when you take a cruise on your journey.

 Aa What we mean by cruise

 When we refer to a cruise, we mean travel by ship or boat that isn't solely for the purpose of transportation and involves staying on the vessel overnight in a cabin.